ClanCats/Hydrahon/README.md

 **or?**

-Of course there is also a or where statement.
+Of course there is also an or where statement.

 ```php
 $users->select()->where('active', 1)->orWhere('admin', 1)